Ekisa02/Ekisa02/README.md

 ## 👨‍💻 **About Me**

 I’m a tech-savvy software developer with a strong background in mobile development, passionate about using technology to solve real-world challenges.
-I specialize in building and deploying Android applications—from concept to production—and have successfully published apps on the Google Play Store.
+I specialize in building and deploying Android applications from concept 🤔 to production📲 and have successfully published apps on the Google Play Store.

 With experience in problem-solving, user-focused design, and cross-functional collaboration, I bring ideas to life through clean code and scalable solutions.
 I enjoy creating tools that enhance productivity, promote transparency, and empower communities.